 While passengers will notice the change from 3 to Y, the driver won’t.
 And this is a good thing – it’s not quite as fast as the saloon, but it will casually leave behind all electric rivals in this price bracket and most petrol cars too.

 The Model Y isn’t a sportscar of course, and a few bends will soon see the Tesla trail behind a well-driven supercar.
 But it doesn’t mean the Model Y isn’t rewarding to drive.
-It’s certainly more sporty feeling than an Audi e-Tron or a Mercedes EQC, which are tuned to be relaxing.
+It’s certainly more sporty feeling than an Audi Q4 e-tron or Nissan Ariya, both of which are tuned to be relaxing.
 The Tesla wants to be driven with more commitment and has a road-holding that, despite its high centre of gravity, does not lose its composure even in tight corners.
 In this respect it is much closer to the Model 3 than the Model X.

-With the Model Y, Tesla undoubtedly has a car which is hugely desirable, but its no longer the unique proposition it once was.
-Cars like the Hyundai Ioniq 5, Kia EV6 and a raft of German rivals are also going to be after your attention.
+With the Model Y, Tesla undoubtedly has a car which is hugely desirable, but it's no longer the unique proposition it once was.
+Cars like the Hyundai Ioniq 5, Kia EV6 and a raft of German rivals are also appealing.